jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 }
 ```

-Note that if you pass conditional sources into `null_ls.config`, null-ls will
+Note that if you pass conditional sources into `null_ls.setup`, null-ls will
 check and register them at the point that you source your plugin config.
 To
 handle advanced dynamic registration behavior, you can use `null_ls.register`
 with a relevant `autocommand` event listener.